siddhartha-s/ipd/lectures/lec17/README.md

 ```

 Since we have not connected everything in the tree yet, we repeat this
-process, finding the two with the lowest frequencies and joining them
+process, finding the two nodes with the lowest frequencies and joining
-together:
+them together.
+In the next step we'll connect our newly created 2 node
+with the `y` leaf node:

 ```
            +-----+